ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 ### Custom search filter

-The search could be customized by creating a class that extends the `\Binaryk\LaravelRestify\Filters\SearchableFilter`:
+The search can be customized by creating a class that extends the `\Binaryk\LaravelRestify\Filters\SearchableFilter`:

 ```php
 use Binaryk\LaravelRestify\Filters\SearchableFilter;